Psychtoolbox-3/psychtoolbox-3.github.com/docs/FlipTimingWithRTBoxPhotoDiodeTest.md

 a fallback location is selected, if that does not work, the users home directory is
 selected.
 If a folder is specified, that folder is used if it is writable, otherwise
 the users home directory is tried as target.

+'usevulkan' If 1, try to use a Vulkan display backend instead of the
+[OpenGL](OpenGL) display backend.
+See 'help PsychVulkan'.

+'bpc' Request a specific output framebuffer color precision.
+Currently
+supported are 8 for standard 8 bpc RGBA8 framebuffer, 10 bpc for RGB10A2,
+and 16 bpc for a RGBA16F floating point framebuffer.
+Defaults to 8 bpc,
+which is the only precision that is guaranteed to be supported on all
+operating systems, graphics cards and displays.

 # Mandatory variables in the config file, part of the struct variable 'conf'